 Businesses have used the psychology of influence to gain customers for decades.

 Influencer marketing is a brilliant example of how brands can apply the psychology of influence to influence people to buy their products.
-This concept is what makes influencer marketing so effective and is the key to its rising popularity.
+This concept makes influencer marketing so effective and is the key to its rising popularity.

 The first step to building your program is getting your roster of influencers, and to do that, you need to contact them via email (or DM).
 But here’s the deal—some outreach emails are more effective than others!